 - Advent ingatherings where we collect toys, art supplies, food and socks for those in need

-- Advocating for justice, through efforts like the monthly Interfaith Immigration Vigils at the West County Detention Center in Richmond
+- Advocating for justice, through efforts like the monthly Interfaith Immigration Vigils and other advocacy work, like the No Coal in Oakland effort and the Women’s March

 Other activities invite our children to share in community and celebration, such as: